PistonDevelopers/graphics/README.md

 Rust-Graphics
 =============

-A meta library for computer graphics, written in Rust, that works with multiple backends
+A library for 2D graphics, written in Rust, that works with multiple backends

 *Notice: This project is still on the drafting table!*